 Some people, when medication is not working or they have dangerous arrhythmias, might have an implanted device to reverse these arrhythmias.
-On rare occasions a pacemaker may be used to treat the symptoms of LVOTO (see page 2).
+On rare occasions the heart muscle charity a pacemaker may be used to treat the symptoms of LVOTO (see page 2).